owise1/ic-js/docs/ic.md

 # Intelligence Collective

 IC is an extremely simple text format designed for creating meaning.
-It's a simple way to share, collect and connect our associations, perceptions, and thoughts with others.
+It's a simple way to collect, share, and connect our associations, perceptions, and thoughts with others.

 The easiest way to think about `IC` is like tagging.
 Only you're tagging everything, even the tags themselves.
 And the tags don't have to be short, they can be any length.
 And the tags aren't siloed inside whatever platform you happen to be using.
 They're just "on the internet", so when you tag "tree", or "embarassing moments" it can be combined with everyone else's everywhere.

-IC is also like an umbel (like Queen Anne's Lace)
+Or it's like an umbel.
+Clusters of meaning scattered through a meadow, and we're the kids collecting them for potions.

 ![umbels](https://upload.wikimedia.org/wikipedia/commons/b/ba/DaucusCarota.jpg)

-Clusters of meaning scattered through a meadow and we're the kids collecting them for potions.
+## What do you mean by creating meaning?

+Rorscach, Tree..

 ## Thots